yecall/tetris_demo/README.md

 Txs confirmed: 256553  Time: 13.433156047  Tps: 19098
 ```
 Height(Txs) show how many txs have been packed into a block at specific height.
-We can see at the same height of 112, every nodes's state of accounts balance are consistent.
+We can see at the same height of 112, every node's state of accounts are consistent.

-##Comments
+## Comments
 1. Tetris algorithm here is incomplete and just for demo purpose.
-The full function Tetris source code will open sourced after mainnet released.
+The full function Tetris source code will be open sourced after mainnet released.

 2. The demo mainly show the performance of consensus computing, we omitted all the signature/verification of events and txs.